Relationship Red Flags: 5 Indicators the Person You’re Dating Is Horribly Codependent

-If your man is a codependent partner, there’s a good chance he’s a people pleaser.
-In other words, he goes out of his way to make others happy but neglects his own needs in the process.
+If your partner is a codependent partner, there’s a good chance they’re a people-pleaser.
+In other words, they go out of their way to make others happy but neglects their own needs in the process.

-As a result, he is left feeling victimized, never feeling appreciated for his efforts.
+As a result, they are left feeling victimized, never feeling appreciated for their efforts.

 If this sounds familiar, consider it to be another red flag.